-If you find yourself unsure of anything, or you are having problems with your studies, or any other issues, talk to a lecturer, your year leader, or the programme leader as quickly resolved, and you can get back on track with your studies.
+If you find yourself unsure of anything, or you are having problems with your studies, or any other issues, talk to your lecturer/tutor, or the programme leader or the programme manager as soon as possible.
+It is always best to deal with any issues early so that they can be quickly resolved, and you can get back on track with your studies.

-We are focused here at Ara to ensure you have a positive experience and help you achieve your academic goals.
+We are focussed here at Ara to ensure you have a positive experience and help you achieve your academic goals.